soniccipher/jekyll-now/_posts/2014-3-3-Hello-World.md

 Hi, I'm here now.

-This is, for the moment, a separate, lower pressure place for me to discuss ideas, crtiques, etc. that I have.
+This is, for the moment, a separate, lower pressure place for me to discuss ideas, critiques, etc. that I have.